Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

      <img class="myImg" src="images/jenkins-buildsettings.png" alt="Build Settings in Jenkins"/>

 1. Once the build is complete, you can specify what action you want to take.
-For instance you can archive the build artifacts, trigger a Azure CD pipeline, deploy directly to Azure App Service, etc., We will choose the **Archive the artifacts** option in the **post-build Actions**.
+For instance you can archive the build artifacts, trigger a Azure CD pipeline, deploy directly to Azure App Service, etc., We will choose the **Archive the artifacts** option in the **Post-build Actions**.

    <img class="myImg" src="images/jenkinspostbuildaction.png" alt="Post Build Action"/>